Professional Policing BA (Hons)

 Introduction to the Theory and Practice of Professional Policing (20 Credits)

-Module code: CJS1006Status: CompulsoryThis module seeks to explore and develop contemporary themes in policing enabling students to explore them from a critical perspective.
-It will introduce students to police ethics and values providing them with an understanding of how they are translated into policy and then applied in the operational setting.
+Module code: CJS1006Status: CompulsoryThis module is mapped against the National Police Curiculum as set by the College of Policing it explores and develops contemporary themes in policing enabling students to view them from a critical perspective.
+It introduces students to police ethics and values providing them with an understanding of how they are translated into policy and applied in the operational setting.

 Professional Development (20 Credits)

-Module code: CJS1012Status: DesignateWith detailed guidance students will demonstrate their knowledge understanding skills attitudes and behaviours through a range of skills based exercises.
-They will then reflect on their own personal development encouraging them to become reflective practitioners.
+Module code: CJS1012Status: DesignateThis module is mapped against the National Police Curriculum as set by the College of Policing.
+Students will demonstrate their knowledge and understanding through a range of skills based exercises following which they will reflect on their own personal development encouraging them to become reflective practitioners.

 Introduction to Academic Methods and Research (10 Credits)

-Module code: CJS1013Status: CompulsoryThis module is designed to ensure that students develop the correct skills attitudes and approaches to learning which will enable success at HE level study.
-It will provide students with the academic confidence to enable them to maximise their learning opportunities while studying on the programme.
+Module code: CJS1013Status: CompulsoryThis module complies with the National Police Curiculum as set by the College of Policing in particular the module entitles `Research Methods & Skills?.
+It is designed to ensure that students develop the correct skills attitudes and approaches to learning which will enable success at HE level.

 Crime and Criminality (20 Credits)

-Module code: CJS1018Status: CompulsoryThis module will enable students to consider how crime is constructed and how it is perceived and responded to within contemporary society.
-It will require them to explore the complex inter-relationships between crime conformity social problems and the context in which crime occurs.
+Module code: CJS1018Status: CompulsoryThis module complies with the College of Policing?s National Police Curriculum particularly the module Criminology and Crime Prevention.
+It enables students to consider how crime is constructed perceived and responded to within contemporary society.
+Students will explore the inter-relationships between crime conformity social problems and the context in which crime occurs.

 Crime Scene Management and Evidence Recovery (10 Credits)

-Module code: CJS1019Status: CompulsoryThis module is designed to introduce students to the initial response to critical and major incidents and the theoretical principles underpinning forensic investigations.
+Module code: CJS1019Status: CompulsoryThis module is mapped against the learning outcomes of the College of Policing?s National Police Curriculum and it introduces students to the initial response to volume crimes critical and major incidents including joint inter-operability of the emergency services; and also the theoretical principles underpinning forensic investigations and importance of fast track actions.

 - Legislation for Policing and Investigators (20 Credits)